microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

     > **Note**: Press Enter after the tss commands to type more commands.

-3. With your software TPM running, attempt to provision again using the following commands:
+3. With your hardware or software TPM running, attempt to provision again using the following commands:

     ```PowerShell
     cd